tkim949/My-little-website/README.md

 # My-little-website
-This was for Web Development class at OSU.
+This was for Web Development class at OSU in 2019 winter.